datavzrd/datavzrd/README.md

 `datasets` defines the different datasets of the report.
 This is also the place to define links between your individual datasets.

+### max-in-memory-rows

+`max-in-memory-rows` defines the threshold for the maximum number of rows in memory.
+If the given dataset exceeds the threshold the data will be split across multiple pages and their html files.
+Defaults to 1000 rows.

 | keyword         | explanation                         | default |
 | --------------- | ----------------------------------- | ------- |
 | path            | The path of the CSV/TSV file        |         |